zischwartz/emo/README.md

 - Unique to you, each emoji is assigned randomly.
 It'd be cool if they were computed/encoded from the string, but I couldn't figure out a good way to do that without needing to make the replacement many emoji long.
 - Some emoji look very similar
 - My regex for detecting "human unfriendly strings" leaves a lot to be desired
-- You probably shouldn't use this for anything serious, though I'm having a hard time thinking how one even would.
+- You probably shouldn't use this for anything serious, though I'm having a hard time thinking how one even would
+- Only tested on a Mac